Julian Leow Beng Kim

-Julian Leow Beng Kim (born 3 January 1964) is a Malaysian prelate of the Roman Catholic Church who has been serving as archbishop of the Archdiocese of Kuala Lumpur since 2014.
+Julian Leow Beng Kim (born 3 January 1964) is a Malaysian prelate of the Catholic Church who has been serving as archbishop of the Archdiocese of Kuala Lumpur since 2014.
+He also serves as president of the Catholic Bishops' Conference of Malaysia, Singapore and Brunei.

 Early life

-Archbishop Leow was born on 3 January 1964, in Seremban, Negeri Sembilan to an ethnic Malaysian Chinese family of Cantonese descent.
-He obtained a Bachelor of Building from the University of New South Wales in Sydney, Australia in the year 1989.
-He then studied at College General, Penang from 1994 to 2001.
-He was ordained priest for the Archdiocese of Kuala Lumpur on 20 April 2002, by Most Rev Anthony Soter Fernandez (now Cardinal).
+Julian Leow Beng Kim was born on 3 January 1964 in Seremban, Negeri Sembilan, into an ethnic Malaysian Chinese family of Cantonese descent.
+He pursued his undergraduate studies in Australia and graduated with a Bachelor of Building from the University of New South Wales, Sydney, in 1989.

+Responding to a call to the priesthood, he entered College General in Penang in 1994, where he undertook his ecclesiastical studies until 2001.
+On 20 April 2002, he was ordained a priest for the Archdiocese of Kuala Lumpur by Archbishop Anthony Soter Fernandez (now Cardinal).

-Archbishop Leow has also obtained a Licentiate in Church History from the Pontifical Gregorian University in Rome, Italy.
-He also served as the Dean of Studies and formator at College General, Penang from the year 2009 until his appointment as the Archbishop of Kuala Lumpur.
+Leow furthered his theological education in Rome, obtaining a Licentiate in Church History from the Pontifical Gregorian University.
+Upon returning to Malaysia, he served at College General as Dean of Studies and Formator from 2009 until his appointment as archbishop.

-Appointment as Archbishop
+Appointment as archbishop

-On 3 July 2014, Pope Francis appointed Leow as the 4th Archbishop of Kuala Lumpur.
+On 3 July 2014, Pope Francis appointed Leow as the 4th archbishop of Kuala Lumpur.
 He succeeds Archbishop Emeritus Murphy Pakiam, whose resignation was accepted by the Pope on 13 December 2013 upon the reaching the age limit of 75 according to the Canon Law.

 Leow was consecrated and installed archbishop on 6 October 2014, in the presence of the Apostolic Nuncio to Malaysia, Archbishop Joseph Marino at the Church of the Holy Family in Kajang, Selangor.
 Some 12,000 came from around the country to witness the consecration.
 His principal consecrator was the Archbishop of Kuching, Most Rev. Dato' John Ha Tiong Hock.
-His co-consecrators were Archbishop Emeritus Murphy Pakiam and Archbishop Emeritus Anthony Soter Fernandez.
+His co-consecrators were Archbishop Emeritus Murphy Pakiam and Cardinal Anthony Soter Fernandez.

 The motto for Leow's episcopacy is "Integrity and Tenderness".

 Controversy erupted on the day of Leow's ordination to the episcopacy regarding the inclusion of a 'tree of all religions' in his episcopal coat of arms.
 An article published by conservative Roman Catholic news portal Rorate Caeli reported that a local group of Catholic faithful had been deeply scandalized by the symbol, which could be suggestive of the heresy of indifferentism.